 The Bank's credit processing commences when a customer expresses his intention to borrow through a credit application.
-The Bank gathers data on the customer; ensures they are accurate, up-to-date and adequate to meet the minimum regulatory requirements and to render credit decision.
-These data are used for the intended purpose only and are managed in adherence to the customer information secrecy law.
+The Bank gathers data on the customer; ensures that the data collected are accurate, up-to-date and adequate to meet the minimum regulatory requirements and to render credit decision.
+These data are used for the intended purpose only and are managed in adherence to Secrecy Law and Data Privacy Act.